WebAhead/master-reference/curriculum-planning/minutes/postgres/summer-2017-mentor-retrospective.md

 + Some misleading things but they're all in issues.
 Elias might even have sorted them out?
 + Remember [one thing that caused confusion](https://github.com/macintoshhelper/learn-sql/issues/8) - some commands for MAC installation that would have made sense as one big script but had comments in, so needed to be done line by line.

+@macintoshhelper:
++ This went much better than before.
+The main issues should be solved now.
++ Any further feedback would be great, especially on Linux (people using other distros, etc).

 Jen:
 + Elias did an amazing job.
 The instructions are really comprehensive.
 But there were still [a few issues](https://github.com/macintoshhelper/learn-sql/issues?q=is%3Aopen+is%3Aissue).
 The reason this wasn't a problem was because the mentors and I were very very active in floating and helping.
 + With something like installation instructions, it's very difficult to cater for all the different scenarios that might arise, especially since this is the first time Elias' setup instructions had been used with a cohort.
 One thing that _really_ helps is to really hammer home the message for students to raise issues based on their experiences.
 You can gain a lot from them screen shotting their error messages, for example.